-A founding member of the &beyond collective, between September 2014 and April 2016 she was an editor for uncube, the digital magazine for architecture and beyond.
-Alongside recent &beyond projects such as Archifutures, she has worked on editorial projects with Ruby Press, transmediale and Urban School Ruhr.
-In 2015 she coordinated the English-language editorial and social media areas of the inaugural edition of the Make City architecture and urbanism festival in Berlin.
-Her writing has also appeared on rhizome, super/collider, The Architectural Review and elsewhere.
+A founding member of the &beyond collective, between 2014–2016 she was an editor for uncube, the digital magazine for architecture and beyond.
+Alongside recent projects such as Archifutures, she has also worked on editorial projects with Ruby Press, transmediale and raumlabor, among others.
+In 2019, she was the editor for Making Futures School, a non-disciplinary learning environment for spatial practices.

 Fiona holds a BA in Fine Art & Philosophy from the University of Reading and an MA in Critical Writing & Curatorial Practice from Chelsea College of Art & Design.
-Between 2009 and 2014 she worked for the visual arts publisher Phaidon Press in London, first as an assistant editor on titles such as Art & Place: Site-specific Art of the Americas (2013), 20th Century Architecture: The Phaidon Atlas (2012) and Dieter Rams: As Little Design As Possible (2011), and later as an editor on the publisher’s emerging digital list.
+Between 2009–2014 she worked for the Phaidon Press in London, on a range of print and digital projects such as Art & Place: Site-specific Art of the Americas (2013), 20th Century Architecture: The Phaidon Atlas (2012) and Dieter Rams: As Little Design As Possible (2011).

 Photo: Lena Giovanazzi